-Peter Tanous is a highly accomplished and esteemed figure in the field of finance and investment.
+Peter Tanous has served as a director of the Company since September 2017.
+Mr. Tanous is a highly accomplished and esteemed figure in the field of finance and investment.
 He currently holds the position of Chairman Emeritus at Lynx Investment Advisory, a SEC registered investment advisory firm located in Washington D.C.
 With an extensive career spanning several prestigious institutions, Mr. Tanous has created a lasting impact on the financial industry.